1. THE HOLIDAY CONTRACT

 (a) Prices we advertise are accurate at the date published, but we reserve the right to change prices from time to time.
 Prices can go up or down.
 We will be able to tell you or your travel agent the up-to-date price of your chosen travel arrangements and of any other services advertised by us before confirming your booking.

-(e) Unless the payment information on your Confirmation Invoice makes specific alternative provision (in which case it is that information which applies) payment of any balance due for cost of the holiday must be made at least 10 weeks before the holiday departure date.
+(d) Unless the payment information on your Confirmation Invoice makes specific alternative provision (in which case it is that information which applies) payment of any balance due for cost of the holiday must be made at least 10 weeks before the holiday departure date.
 If the booking is made 10 or fewer weeks before the departure date then the holiday must be paid for in full at the time of booking.
 Customers paying deposits by credit or debit card will have any balance of the holiday price automatically debited at the appropriate time but Alpine Elements will give you 24 hours notice by email to remind you of this.
-Please note payment made online by credit or debit card incurs up to 2.5 % additional charge and an additional 1% if not paid paid online, we accept a maximum of 3 cards per party of 10 persons.
+Please note payment made online by credit or debit card incurs up to 2.5 % additional charge, we accept a maximum of 3 cards per party of 10 persons.

-(g) In the event of an automatic cancellation within (f) above any deposit paid is not refundable and you may be liable to pay some or all of the balance due on the price of the holiday.
+(f) In the event of an automatic cancellation within (e) above any deposit paid is not refundable and you may be liable to pay some or all of the balance due on the price of the holiday.

 (a) It is a condition of your holiday contract that you have adequate insurance cover, and it is your responsibility to ensure that you and all the persons named on the booking form have adequate and specialist insurance to cover all the activities to be undertaken on the holiday whether as part of this contract or otherwise including insurance for injury, loss and damage you may cause as a result of your holiday activities.